Analyzing outcomes and impacts

 In December 2010, we published a paper about the outcome measurement studies methodology in Research Evaluation, an international, peer-reviewed journal.

-The Canada Foundation for Innovation’s outcome measurement study: a pioneering approach to research evaluation
+The Canada Foundation for Innovation’s outcome measurement study: a pioneering approach to research evaluation (PDF)

 Outcome measurement study summary report